 Our modern-day breakfast cereals walk a thin line between health food and sweet indulgence.
 Breakfast cereal was originally thought of as a digestive aid and then obtained religious properties before it transitioned into a sugary snack .

 One of America’s first wellness gurus, Dr. John Harvey Kellogg, focused on patients’ digestive health and made a version of cereal we know as granola .
+Here's how that turned into Corn Flakes:

-Around 1877, Dr. Kellogg used a baked mixture of flour, oats, and cornmeal and believed that baking at high temperatures would make the grains more easily digestible and therefore healthier .
+- 1877: Dr. Kellogg used a baked mixture of flour, oats, and cornmeal and believed that baking at high temperatures would make the grains more easily digestible and therefore healthier .

-In 1898, a wheat-based cereal dough was accidentally left out too long, which caused it to ferment .
+- 1898: A wheat-based cereal dough was accidentally left out too long, which caused it to ferment .
 Not about to waste his product, Dr. Kellogg discovered that this once-moldy dough produced large, thin flakes that became crispy when baked in the oven — perfect for packaging and selling as wheat flakes cereal.

 Over 100,000 pounds of the cereal were sold in the first year — an impressive feat .
 But moving from a focus on whole wheat to cheaper ingredients, adding sugar, and strategically including a kids’ prize all paved the way for Kellogg’s to become the household cereal titan it is today.